Yuezhi: Proposed links to other groups

 The relationship between the Yuezhi and other Central Asian peoples is unclear.
 Based on claimed similarities of names, different scholars have linked them to several groups, but none of these identifications is widely accepted.

 Mallory and Mair suggest that the Yuezhi and Wusun were among the nomadic peoples, at least some of whom spoke Iranian languages, who moved into northern Xinjiang from the Central Asian steppe in the 2nd millennium BC.

 Scholars such as Edwin Pulleyblank, Josef Markwart, and László Torday, suggest that the name Iatioi—a Central Asian people mentioned by Ptolemy in Geography (AD 150)—may also be an attempt to render Yuezhi.

 There has been only limited scholarly support for a theory developed by W. B. Henning, who proposed that the Yuezhi were descended from the Guti (or Gutians) and an associated, but little known tribe known as the Tukri, who were native to the Zagros Mountains (modern Iran and Iraq), during the mid-3rd millennium BC.
 In addition to phonological similarities between these names and *ŋʷjat-kje and Tukhāra, Henning pointed out that the Guti could have migrated from the Zagros to Gansu, by the time that the Yuezhi entered the historical record in China, during the 1st millennium BC.
 However, the only material evidence presented by Henning, namely similar ceramic ware, is generally considered to be far from conclusive.

-Proposed links with the Abhira, Aorsi, Asii, Getae, Goths, Gushi, Jat, Massagetae, and other groups have also gathered little support.
+Proposed links with the Aorsi, Asii, Getae, Goths, Gushi, Jats, Massagetae, and other groups have also gathered little support.